For Appointments: (608) 397-0192

 The foundation of Alicia’s approach is Person-Centered counseling.
 This means that she views the client and other family members as experts in their own lives and will honor the direction and feedback clients bring to counseling.
 Alicia practices LGBTQ affirmative counseling.

-Casey Denzine - MSW, APSW
+Casey Denzine - MSW, LCSW

 J Dobbins - MS, LPC